annalam/breakfast/README.md

 Introduction
 ------------

-BreakFast is a toolkit for detecting chromosomal rearrangements based on RNA-seq data.
+BreakFast is a toolkit for detecting structural variants from DNA or RNA sequencing data.

 Installation
 ------------

 The easiest way to install Breakfast is to download one of the pre-built binary packages:
-- Breakfast 0.1 (x86-64 Linux)
+- BreakFast 0.1 (x86-64 Linux)

-If a suitable binary package is not available, you can also build Breakfast directly from source code.
+If a suitable binary package is not available, you can also build BreakFast directly from source code.
 Note that installing this way requires a Rust compiler and the Cargo build system to be available:
 ```
 git clone https://github.com/mgvel/breakfast.rs.git
 cd breakfast.rs